Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Three types of quasi-Trefftz functions

 \begin{rmk} Gathering unknowns according to the length of their index, $|i|$, is related to splitting the unknowns from the polynomial $P$, $Q$ or $R$ according to the total degree of each monomial:

 and the $\ell$th subsystem is related to certain derivatives of homogeneous polynomials of degree $\ell'=\ell+2$. \end{rmk}

 The subsystems are linear and underdetermined.
-Their right hand sides depend on the Taylor expansion coefficients of the set of complex-valued PDE coefficients $c = \{\funcci,i\in\mathbb N_0^3, |i|\leq 2\}$, as well as other unknowns hopefully previously computed.
+Their right hand sides depend on the Taylor expansion coefficients of the set of complex-valued PDE coefficients $c = \{\funcci,i\in\mathbb N_0^3, |i|\leq 2\}$, as well as other unknowns hopefully previously computed thanks to a recursion on the layer $\ell$.
 Let's now turn to the question of existence of solutions to each subsystem.